Next.js

 Next.js is a front-end framework that builds additional functionality on top of React.
 Next.js by default pre-renders pages server-side to speed up delivering rendered pages and provide better SEO support.
 When using Passage in pre-rendered pages there are some specific changes to the standard React development workflow that need to be considered.

-Importing and using the Passage-Auth custom Element
+Importing and using the Passage-Auth Element from Passage-React

-npm i --save @passageidentity/passage-elements
+npm i --save @passageidentity/passage-react

 export default function Home() {